 - Sear the beef until browned on all sides.
 Transfer beef to the plate with the bacon.
 Repeat with any remaining beef.
 Stir in about 1/4 of the wine.

-- Lay the springs of thyme on top (you can leave the stems on).
+- Lay the sprigs of thyme on top.
 Let simmer.
 Cover and bake beef Bourguignon at 250 degrees F for 1 hour and 15 minutes.

 - Return the pot to the stovetop.
 Mash the butter and flour together, then add the mixture to the pot.